 An interesting fact is that during the first editon of the Challenge, the technical trials were of minor importance.
 Among three winning crews, the best in technical part of the competition was Broad, who scored 26.25 points.
 Morzik and Carberry were outside the top-twenty, receiving 19.5 and only 12 points, respectively.

 On the other hand, the crews that received top scores in the technical part of the contest were practically not visible during the rally.
 Among the teams that took ex equo the first position in the first stage of the Challenge, František Klepš from Czechoslovakia was the most successful one.
 He received 94 points for the rally and took the seventh place overall.
 Another one, Hans Wirth from Switzerland, scored only 81.75 points during the second stage and finally was placed fifteenth.

 The first Challenge was so successful and attracted so much attention that it was decided to continue with the contest.
 The next edition was scheduled for 1930 and its organization was assigned to German Aero Club, because of Morzik´s winning score.

 The 1930 edition was held between 18th July and 8th August with sixty participating aircraft from six countries: France, Germany, Poland, Spain, Switzerland and the UK.
-Among the crews there were all three winners of the first Challenge, as well as already mentioned Winifred Spooner (this time supported by another British woman aviator, Lady Mary Bailey, this time being an official contestant.
+Among the crews there were all three winners of the first Challenge, as well as already mentioned Winifred Spooner and Lady Mary Bailey, this time being an official contestant.

 The competition was held at Berlin-Staaken airfield and rules were similar to the 1929 edition.
 Nevertheless, for the first time, two types of aircraft were intentionally upgraded for the purpose of the contest.
 They were BFW M.23c and Klemm L.25E, both equipped with more powerful engines.